Why is my boiler making a noise?

 Normal sounds your boiler should make

-Just like a car or even a laptop, your boiler contains moving parts, and inevitably, that’s going to create noise.
-Boilers are doing some pretty hard work when they’re on – heating water and pumping it around is it quite intense, so you shouldn’t be surprised that sounds come from within it.
+Just like a car or even a laptop, your boiler contains moving parts, and inevitably, they’re going to create noise.
+Boilers are doing some pretty hard work when they’re on – heating water and pumping it around is quite intense, so you shouldn’t be surprised that sounds come from within it.

 If you get a new boiler, the engineer will test it, so listen to the sounds it makes and ask any questions about where they’re coming from.
 That way, you’ll better identify anything abnormal.